Asia tracks Wall St rally as markets shrug at election limbo

 Overnight, the S&P 500 rose 2.2% for its best day in five months.
 The benchmark index had gained 3.5% before the market lost some of its momentum toward the end of the day.

-The Nasdaq was the standout, notching its biggest gain in more than six months as traders doubled down on technology stocks.
-Health insurers were big winners, too, as prospects for an overhaul of the industry dimmed.
+The Nasdaq was the standout, notching its biggest gain in more than six months as traders doubled down on technology stocks that are seemingly immune to pandemic shocks that bring more and more activity online.

 The S&P 500 rose 74.42 points to 3,443.44.
 The Dow added 1.3% to 27,847.66.
 The Nasdaq gained 3.9% to 11,590.78.

-The fate of the U.S. presidency remains undecided as neither President Donald Trump or Democratic challenger Joe Biden had secured the 270 Electoral College votes needed to win by early Thursday.
-But after a tumultuous overnight session in global markets where Trump prematurely declared victory, markets acted as if the occupant of the White House might be secondary.
+The fate of the U.S. presidency remained undecided as neither President Donald Trump or Democratic challenger Joe Biden had secured the 270 Electoral College votes needed to win by early Thursday.
+So far, the markets have acted as if the occupant of the White House might be a secondary concern.

 “Notions that election uncertainty amid threat of a drawn out legal contest for the White House and Congressional gridlock (Democrat House-Republican Senate impasse) would have spooked markets couldn’t be further from the truth though," Mizuho Bank said in a commentary.
 “Instead, markets have been happy to presume that this Democrat White . . .
 House and Republican Senate is the ‘Goldilocks' outcome.
 In other words, a ‘Goldilocks Gridlock.'''